 \subsubsection{GitHub Codespace}

-GitHub Codespaces are used to develop and execute a Python script that includes the Data Collector (Section \ref{sec:data-collector}), responsible for initializing the Milvus Vector Database (Section \ref{sec:cve-database-overview}).
+GitHub Codespaces are used to develop and execute a Python script that includes the Data Collector (Section \ref{sec:data-collector}), which initializes the Milvus Vector Database (Section \ref{sec:cve-database-overview}).
 The script also comprises the Download Worker (Section \ref{method:download-worker}), Analysis Worker (Section \ref{method:analysis-worker}), LLM Interface (Section \ref{sec:method-llm-interface}), and an Evaluation module (Section \ref{sec:method-evaluation}).